What is asthma medication?

 - has had a flare-up requiring an urgent visit to a GP or emergency department in the last 12 months

 Combination medications are preventers that also contain a second medication, a 'long-acting bronchodilator', as well as the corticosteroid.
-The long-acting bronchodilator helps to relax the tightened airway muscles, allowing the airways to open and more air to reach your lungs.
+The long-acting bronchodilator helps to relax the tightened airway muscles, allowing the airways to open and more air to reach the lungs.

 Preventers take several days or even weeks to work (so they’re not for the quick relief of symptoms).
 To work properly, preventers need to be used every day, even when you have no symptoms.

 How to use an asthma inhaler

-Most of the asthma medicines come in an inhaler (puffer) device.
-To help achieve the best control of your asthma, inhalers must be used properly.
-If you are using a puffer, you should always use a spacer – a plastic container with a mouthpiece or mask at one end – to ensure the asthma medication gets into your lungs.
+If you are using a puffer, you may benefit from using a spacer — a plastic container with a mouthpiece or mask at one end — to ensure the asthma medication gets into your lungs.